thonatt/CSL/README.md

 For readability purposes, all outputs are shown as if the code used named variables.
 Please check the [naming variables](#naming-variables) section for more details about the actual output.

+# Credits

+Developped by [thonatt](https://github.com/thonatt), initially from frustration coming from shader writing, but in the end mostly to learn advanced template programming and explore C++ dark corners.

+Special thanks to [Simon Rodriguez](https://github.com/kosua20) for decisive positive feedback about the initial project concept, the help with compilers cross-checking, and for many of the shaders examples.

 # CSL syntax

 As GLSL and C++ share a common C base language, their syntax are quite similar.
 However, the goal of CSL is to write C++ code that can perform introspection, while keeping a syntax close to GLSL, meaning that some tradeoffs had to be made.
 This section covers the subtleties of the CSL syntax (hopefully nothing too repulsive !).
 It is also a summary of what is possible in CSL: